taranvohra/Siteglide-docs/pagination/pagination-layouts.md

+---
+description: >-
   You can now fully customise your Pagination controls, by building a Pagination Layout.
 Change Page with style.
+---
 # Introduction

-Pagination is a catch-all term for the website User's ability to navigate through "pages" of results.&#x20;
+Pagination is a catch-all term for the website User's ability to navigate through "pages" of results.
-It's available on all List Views including WebApps, Modules and Categories.&#x20;
+It's available on all List Views including WebApps, Modules and Categories.

 ## Custom Pagination Layouts are now available on most Features